We use the following types of cookies for the purposes set out below:

 These cookies are used to collect information about traffic to our Services and how users interact with the NPR Services.
 The information collected includes the number of visitors to the NPR Services, the websites that referred visitors to the NPR Services, the pages that they visited on the NPR Services, what time of day they visited the NPR Services, whether they have visited the NPR Services before, and other similar information.
 We use this information to help operate the NPR Services more efficiently, to gather broad demographic information and to monitor the level of activity on the NPR Services.

 Targeted and Sponsor Cookies

 These cookies track your browsing habits or other information, such as location, to enable us to show sponsorship credits which are more likely to be of interest to you.
 These cookies use information about your browsing history to group you with other users who have similar interests.
-Based on that information, and with our permission, sponsors can place cookies to enable them to show sponsorship credits and other messages that we think will be relevant to your interests while you are using third-party services.
+Based on that information, and with our permission, we and our sponsors can place cookies to enable us or our sponsors to show sponsorship credits and other messages that we think will be relevant to your interests while you are using third-party services.

 Social Networking Service Cookies

 These cookies are used when you share information using a social media sharing button or you link your account or engage with our content on or through a social networking service such as Facebook, Twitter or Google+.
 The social networking service will record that you have done this.